cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/scans.md

 {{% image src="/deepdive/scans/scans/PauseScan.png" alt="pause scan button" class="borderless-image mb0" %}}

 A running scan can either be **paused** or **canceled**.
-Canceling a scan will finish all of its sub-processes and won't allow the scan to be spun up again.
+Canceling a scan will finish all of its sub-processes and won't allow the scan to be restarted again.

 {{% image src="/deepdive/scans/scans/ResumeScan.png" alt="resume scan button" class="borderless-image mb0" %}}